roemeren/tableau-workbook-extractor/docs/source/roadmap.rst

 - **Provide Linux and macOS executables**: Develop and distribute executables for the tool compatible with Linux and macOS, expanding accessibility for users on different operating systems.
+- **Flask App: Improve Error Handling**: Enhance the user experience by implementing robust error handling in the Flask app.
+Users should receive clear feedback when selecting incorrect files or when processing errors occur, ensuring a smoother interaction with the application.

 Known Issues
 -------------

 Some of these issues stem from limitations within the tool.
 Others are related to the current version of the ``tableaudocumentapi`` Python package, which at the moment doesn't appear to be actively developed.